How TMJ Causes Headaches

 • Referred pain

 Because of the complex nature of your mouth system, it may sometimes be that all three causes work together to cause you migraines.
-TMJ treatment can address all these causes to reduce the frequency and severity of your headaches.
+TMJ treatment at a Columbia, SC dental office can address all these causes to reduce the frequency and severity of your headaches.

 These are the most common type, affecting up to 80% of Americans.
 It is also the most common type of headache associated with TMJ.
 In this type, tension from your jaw muscles causes tension in other muscles that they work with.
 Most often, this results in pain around your temple.
 This pain can be very severe, sometimes as severe as migraines.
 And if you are susceptible to migraines, tension headaches can trigger them.
 Studies have shown that TMJ treatment can reduce their severity and frequency.